 One of the highlights of visiting Dhampus Village is experiencing the local culture and cuisine.
 The Gurung community inhabits the area and is known for its hospitality and delicious food.
 Must-try dishes include dal bhat (rice and lentil soup), momos (dumplings), and chhyang (a local alcoholic beverage).
 The village also hosts several festivals throughout the year, such as the Lhosar festival and the Maghe Sankranti festival.

 Tourist In Dhampus Village, Annapurna Region

 Manang Village is situated at 3540m above sea level in the northwestern part of Nepal.
-The village is surrounded by towering mountains like Annapurna II, Annapurna III, and Gangapurna.
+Towering mountains like Annapurna II, Annapurna III, and Gangapurna surround the village.
 Manang Village offers visitors a unique culture, environment, and beautiful natural scenery.